yuval-shasha/User_Centered_Developer_Tools/ex1/ex1/ex1/Readme.md

 **You must build this project to see the results (warnings) in the IDE.**

 - [SampleSemanticAnalyzer.cs](SampleSemanticAnalyzer.cs): An analyzer that reports invalid values used for the `speed` parameter of the `SetSpeed` function.
-- [SampleSyntaxAnalyzer.cs](SampleSyntaxAnalyzer.cs): An analyzer that reports the company name used in class definitions.
+- [NamingSyntacticAnalyzer.cs](NamingSyntacticAnalyzer.cs): An analyzer that reports the company name used in class definitions.
 - [SampleCodeFixProvider.cs](SampleCodeFixProvider.cs): A code fix that renames classes with company name in their definition.
 The fix is linked to [SampleSyntaxAnalyzer.cs](SampleSyntaxAnalyzer.cs).

 ### ex1.Sample